-Until recently if often cost several thousand dollars to get a professional to build your site.
+Until recently it would cost several thousand dollars to get a professional to build your site.
 But with today’s easy to use DIY website builders like Weebly you can now have a professional quality small business website up in under an hour.

 Step 1: Sign Up for Your Weebly Website

 The first step, is to go to Weebly.com.
-Once there, you need to click on one of the “Try it free” buttons on the page.
+Once there, you need to click on the “Sign Up” or the “Get Started” button on the page.

 Next, you will be routed to a sign-up screen.
 Put in your full name, email, and a password to get started.
-After you click the “Sign up Free” button, you will be taken to a page that asks you whether you want a site, blog, or store.
+After you click the “Sign up” button, you will be taken to a page that asks you whether you want to sell online or not.
+Don’t worry if you’re not selling online yet but are open to doing so in the future.
+You can add an online store to your website at any time.
+So if you are going to be using your Weebly website solely for blogging, you can select “Not Now”.

 Step 2: Pick a Theme

-The next decision, is figuring out what kind of theme you want to use.
+The next step is to figure out what kind of theme (or design) you want to use.
+Weebly offers a wide selection of fresh, modern themes that can work for a variety of purposes.
 Certain themes will probably make more sense for your business than others.

 Several important things to keep in mind when picking a theme:

-- Always Ask, “What am I trying to accomplish?” – Some sites are better at accomplishing certain goals than others.
-For example, if your main goal is to get leads using an action button, then a theme like this would be ideal.
+- Always ask, “What am I trying to accomplish?” – Some sites are better at accomplishing certain goals than others.
+For example, if your main goal is to get leads using an action button, then a theme like the one below is ideal.
 Instead of having a variety of places to click, it just provides one option, “Plan Your Adventure,” and makes that the central focus.

-If you are wanting a free Weebly website, your only option is to choose the subdomain of Weebly.com.
+If you want a free Weebly website, your only option is to use the subdomain of Weebly.com.
 Your domain won’t be as unique, but you won’t have to pay anything.

-If you are wanting your own unique domain, you have several options.
+If you want your own unique domain, you have 3 options:

-- Get one through Weebly – It is free for the first year with a paid plan and then around $20/year after.
+- Get one through Weebly – It is free for the first year with a paid plan and then around $20/year after that.

 - Connect one you already own – If you already have a unique domain, you can connect it to your Weebly website.
 It is a little complicated, but many domain providers can do this for you if you ask.
 If you want to do it yourself, here is a guide.